What’s in Season in April

 Wild garlic if you can find it, nettles also are super nutritious and lovely in a soup or used for nettle tea.
 Look out for bright green new growth and pick nettles away from the roadside.

 Rhubarb is one of my favourites and still going strong.
-Rhubarb tart is next on my list of things to bake served simple with some pouring cream but there are so many great options.
+Next on my list of things to bake is a Rhubarb tart served simple with some pouring cream but there are so many great options.

 If you would like to know more about what’s in season and learn some new delicious recipes do join me in my new monthly seasonal cooking class in which we will make the most of lovely seasonal vegetables and fruit every month.